tvanyo/omniboard/README.md

 Omniboard is a static kanban webpage generator for OmniFocus.
 Use it to view your currently active projects as a kanban board, with custom sorting and grouping options.

+This fork simply removes the Kanji from the header information for personal use.

+Original documentiation follows:

+---

 # You will need

 * Ruby 2.0 or later: type `ruby -v` at the terminal to see if you have it.